 The national curriculum says: "Understand and explore how music is created, produced and communicated, including through the interrelated dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations."
 At Nawton Community Primary School and Rosedale Abbey Primary School we cover the National Curriculum for music using Charanga.
-We have chosen Charanga because it meets the expectations of the National Curriculum, and supports our teaching staff who are not subject specialists in music deliver the curriculum.
-In addition to our music curriculum, each year, every child is provided an opportunity to work with a specialist music teacher for a half- term predominantly learning to read musical notation and play a range of tuned and untuned instruments.
 We believe that music is an integral aspect of communication and can influence how people think, feel and respond.
 Music requires active participation and creates a strong sense of community through collaboration.
-Our music curriculum is designed to enable children to understand musical concepts through a repetition- based approach over, which develops a more secure and deeper understanding of musical skills, knowledge and concepts.
+Our music curriculum is designed to enable children to understand musical concepts through a repetition- based approach, which develops a more secure and deeper understanding of musical skills, knowledge and concepts.
 We teach music through a learning spiral, overtime children can both develop new musical skills and concepts, and re-visit established musical skills and concepts.
-We use a mastery approach which supports and meets the needs of all learners, incorporating both a deeper understanding of musical skills and concepts and learning something new.
+We use a mastery approach which incorporates both a deeper understanding of musical skills and concepts and learning something new.
 Children also participate in a weekly singing assembly, including using a wide range of music with Makaton signing.